TheNameIsNigel/blackcanary/README.md

 The following configuration settings can be altered in config.json

-    verbose (add to config as 1 log entire event objects) command_flag (add to config to change default command flag from '!' to something else) admins (store an array of user IDs with administrator control)
+    verbose (add to config as 1 to log entire event objects) command_flag (add to config to change default command flag from '!' to something else) admins (store an array of user IDs with administrator control)